Red Rice, Hampshire: Lords Berwick

 At times before 1913, the external walls were rendered with cement.
 Creepers were planted.
 There were Flemish gables and sashes of cavernous plate-glass.
 The road at the front was diverted.
-A stable block (with a mounting block) and archway was built of red brick.
+A stable block (with a mounting block) and archway were built of red brick.
 A wide variety of trees were planted.

 It is not clear who was living in the House after 1819.
 It probably remained to be owned by Thomas, the childless 2nd Baron Berwick.
 Thomas died in 1832, leaving his estate to his brother, the new Baron.